🌿 Benefits and Industrial Uses of Citronella Oil - CitSpray

 • Sanitation products

-The fresh scent contributes to a clean, uplifting atmosphere, making it popular in spa and wellness blends.
+The fresh scent contributes to a clean, uplifting environment, making it popular in spa and wellness blends.

 • Lotion-based repellents